Sheffer Fund for Roman Catholic Studies

 - Institutional Review Board approval of interview questions, where relevant.

 For students interested in proposals related to pilgrimages, please fill out the questionnaire at this link: Pilgrimage Pre-proposal Questionnaire.
+We also require students watch the video provided at this link before submitting a proposal that involves pilgrimages.

 All proposals should be submitted as e-mail attachments to Mike Siddoway at firstname.lastname@example.org